sdiehl/write-you-a-haskell/contributing.md

 As always, I rely on the perpetual kindness and goodwill of Haskellers (like you!) to help correct grammar, clarify, and fix errors.

+I am also very keen to the idea of having multiple language translations, if you would like to translate the text into your native language please get in touch.

 Git Repo
 --------